Brain-Healthy Habits: Lifestyle Changes For Long-Term Cognitive Well-Being

 • Comfort: Invest in a comfortable mattress, pillows, and bedding that suits your preferences.

-By prioritising sleep hygiene and creating an ideal sleep environment, you are supporting your cognitive health and setting yourself up for better productivity during the day.
+By prioritising sleep hygiene and creating an ideal sleep environment, you are supporting your cognitive health and setting yourself up for better during the day.

 Practising relaxation techniques before bed, such as deep breathing exercises or reading, can further enhance the quality of your sleep.